Physical Therapy: Required Education to Be a Physical Therapist

 Educational Requirements for PTs

 Before they are allowed to practice, physical therapists must have earned graduate degrees from accredited academic programs in physical therapy.
-These programs culminate in either master's or doctoral degrees and take 2-3 years to complete.
+These programs typically culminate in a doctoral degree and take at least three years to complete.
 To gain admission to physical therapy programs, students typically need to earn bachelor's degrees, complete certain science prerequisite courses, gain volunteer or observation experience in the area of physical therapy, submit Graduate Record Examination (GRE) scores and maintain acceptable grade-point averages.

 Students in physical therapy programs may study topics like human anatomy, biomechanics, musculoskeletal system pathology and neurological dysfunction management.
 They may also participate in clinical internships and take hands-on clinical courses, which provide training in patient care, screening, assessment, treatment and intervention.